manandakmsft/hack-aks-chaos-engineering/Resources/Challenge-02.md

 	- `CONTENT_API_URL`
 - Create a deployment yaml file for the Web app using the specs from the API app, except for:
 	- Port and Target Port: 3000
-- Create a service yaml file to go with the deployment
+- Create a service yaml to go with the deployment
-	- **Hint:** Not all "types" of Services are exposed to the outside world
+	- **Hint:** Not all "types" of Services are exposed to the outside world.
+Make the service Type "LoadBalancer"
 - **NOTE:** Applying your YAML files with kubectl can be done over and over as you update the YAML file.
 Only the delta will be changed.
 - **NOTE:** The Kubernetes documentation site is your friend.
 The full YAML specs can be found there: <https://kubernetes.io/docs>
 - Find out the External IP that was assigned to your service.
 You can use kubectl for this, or you can look at 'Services' in the Azure portal.